YongoDavid/Demo-2024-Feb/README.md

 portfolio still in progress.

 25-feb
-nor doing too much today.
+not doing too much today.
 Resting so i can get ready for anoother 8 hour dose for the new week.
-Starting myy first client project this new week , its going to be a greate one.
+Starting my first client project this new week , its going to be a greate one.

+25-feb
+New week , its time to put in moore 8 hours dose.